gnu-mirror-unofficial/gnu-mirror/README.md

 Please do not interact with these repositories by cloning them, creating issues, forking them, opening pull requests, or otherwise.
 Instead, use the official source page for each project at https://savannah.gnu.org/project.
 A link to each project is provided in the description of its respective mirror repo.

-The mirror repos are updated daily.
+The mirror repos are updated daily (Specifically, a cron.daily job, in time zone Europe/London).

 This mirror project is wholly unofficial and unauthorised.
-No guarantees are given of security or being up-to-date.
+No guarantee is given of mirrors being secure or up-to-date.
 Projects are reproduced in accordance with the terms of their Free Software licenses, which can usually be found in their COPYING file.